upday/upday.github.io/_posts/blog/2016-10-08-vector_drawables_optimisation.md

 Check out the project used for testing VectorDrawables in this <a href="https://github.com/florina-muntenescu/vectordrawable-vs-png">GitHub repo</a>.

-If you want to learn more about vector drawables, here are some interesting resources:
+If you want to learn more about VectorDrawables, here are some interesting resources:

 <a href="https://developer.android.com/studio/write/vector-asset-studio.html">Adding multi-density vector graphics in Android Studio<a/>
 <br/>